-FIGURE 5-12 Hillsborough County Public Schools Standard Operating Procedures for Correcting Public Information

-Document Category Description Newspaper Advertisements If an error is made in the newspaper with advertisements or other public notices, HCPS staff contact the newspaper immediately upon notice of the error.
+FIGURE 5-12 Hillsborough County Public Schools Standard Operating Procedures for Correcting Public Information iblic information Document Category Description Newspaper Advertisements If an error is made in the newspaper with advertisements or other public notices, HCPS staff contact the newspaper immediately upon notice of the error.
 Assigned staff go in person to ensure the correction is made immediately and so that the newspaper outlet understands the severity of the school district to be in noncompliance with state audit guidelines and requirements for ensuring accuracy of information.
 School Board Meetings and Workshop Agenda Items (including revised and withdrawn agenda items) Revised Items - To revise a distributed and released item it must be re-sent with an "R" next to the number of agenda item in the bottom right page of cover sheet.
 This informs the reader that this replaces the item previously distributed.
 The changes on all copies should be highlighted online (by using bold) and on paper with a yellow highlight.
 If the changes are on the attachments only, state "Revised Attachments) in the subject line and highlight.
 Additionally, highlight the number in the lower right-hand corner.
 Withdrawn Items - Only the Superintendent, Deputy Superintendents, or Division Chief/Secretary can withdrawal an item.
 Once an item has been approved for withdrawal, the item will be stricken from the School Board Agenda pages.
 Press Releases To ensure accurate information is vetted prior to sending out to media.
 If an error is found, HCPS will resend a press release with UPDATED in red at the top and the corrected information in red and request that the press release be re-published.
 Digital Informational and Marketing Communications Website - Any error that is found is immediately corrected by the Web Communications team.
 The Web Communications team responds back to the originator of the request that the webpage is updated.
 Vendor Link - Invitation to Bid, Awarding Projects, or Specifications Construction staff will add an addendum.
 Parentlink - When sending information to families through Parentlink, if an error occurs a second communication is sent notifying recipients of the mistake and providing the corrected information.
 Social Media Platforms - If an error is found on any social media post, the post is immediately taken down on Twitter and a new Twitter post is created and posted with the correct information.
 On Facebook, an error is edited with the corrected information by the Communications staff.
 Twitter - If an error is found, a tweet with corrected information is sent as a reply to the original, mistaken tweet.
-Sending it as a reply does two key things: it permanently links the correction tweet to the original one, thereby showing why the correction below it.
+Sending it as a reply does two key things: it permanently links the correction tweet to the original one, thereby showing why the correction was issued.
+It also ensures that anyone looking at the mistaken tweet later will see the correction below it.
 Instagram - As soon as the error is detected, a correction notification is added the Instagram post by adding it in a comment.
 Facebook - Any posts with errors are edited with corrected information.
 An error notification comment is added to the post itself to alert individuals that the post has been edited and the content corrected.
 This element of disclosure is useful because individuals who previously commented on the post may be notified of the new comment, thereby drawing their attention to the correction.

-Source: Hillsborough County Public Schools Operations and Communications Departments.
+$Source: Hillsborough\ County\ Public\ Schools\ Operations\ and\ Communications\ Departments.$